slsa-framework/slsa/docs/spec/v1.0/terminology.md

 | Dependencies | Artifacts fetched during initialization or execution of the build process, such as configuration files, source artifacts, or build tools.
 | Outputs | Collection of artifacts produced by the build.
 | Provenance | Attestation (metadata) describing how the outputs were produced, including identification of the platform and external parameters.

-Notably, there is no formal notion of "source" in the build model, just parameters and dependencies.
-Most build platforms have an explicit "source" artifact to be built, which is often a git repository; in the build model, the reference to this artifact is a parameter while the artifact itself is a dependency.

-For examples on how this model applies to real-world build platforms, see [index of build types](/provenance/v1#index-of-build-types).

 <details><summary>Ambiguous terms to avoid</summary>